Antonio Garcia

 I manage my stress by working out every day after school.
 I lift weights, run, or join my brothers at the boxing gym.

 What helps me stay motivated is that I want to make a difference in my lifetime.
-I have come so far and so I do my best every day.
+I have come so far, and so I do my best every day.
 I do not like failure, and I do not want to fail again.
-I had to take extra classes to boost my GPA in undergrad, I had to retake the MCAT, and I also had to reapply to medical school.
+I had to take extra classes to boost my GPA in undergrad, I had to retake the MCAT exam, and I also had to reapply to medical school.
 I have failed many times in my short life, but I have never given up because there is so much I want to do for my community as a future physician.

 Why did you choose your specialty?